 Optimise your ads: When you create a responsive display ad by uploading different assets into Google Ads, Google uses a machine learning model to determine the optimal combination of assets for each ad slot based on predictions built from your performance history.

-Broader reach: Multiple assets can be uploaded per asset type (for example, multiple headlines, logos and images).
+Broader reach: Multiple assets can be uploaded per asset type (for example, multiple headlines, logos, videos and images).
 The ads that Google assembles automatically adjust their size, appearance and format to fit just about any available ad space.
 For example, a responsive display ad might show as a native banner ad on one site and a dynamic text ad on another.